Ahmadsaidnouh/google-maps-scraper/README.md

 2. **Search for Places**: Enter a keyword in the search bar, such as "museums".
 You will see multiple suggestions in the sidebar on the left side of the screen.

 3. **Activate the Extension**: Click on the extension icon in your browser.
-If the current tab's URL starts with "https://www.google.com/maps/search/...", the "Scrape Places" button will be enabled.
+Since the current tab's URL starts with "https://www.google.com/maps/search/...", the "Scrape Places" button will be enabled.

 4. **Scrape Data**: Click the "Scrape Places" button.
 The extension will begin scraping the displayed places and present the results in a table within a popup.